 What is the repayment process?

 Students who owe a repayment are encouraged to immediately pay the amount in full to the Cashier's Office.
 The Cashier's Office will credit the funds to the appropriate account.
-However, if the student is unable to repay the amount in full, they may sign a repayment contract with the Student Loan and Collections Office, ADM 140A.
+However, if the student is unable to repay the amount in full, they may sign a repayment contract with the One-Stop Financial Services, Student Services Building, #2380.
 The contract will allow the student to repay in monthly installments.

-If the student does not complete the official withdrawal process, the Center for Student Financial Aid will use the best available information to determine the date of withdrawal to process the Return to Title IV calculation.
+If the student does not complete the official withdrawal process, the Financial Aid and Scholarships Office will use the best available information to determine the date of withdrawal to process the Return to Title IV calculation.

 A post-withdrawal calculation is performed to determine the portion of earned aid that the student was entitled to prior to withdrawing.
 Any outstanding institutional charges will be deducted from the post-withdrawal disbursement.